Homeland Security Grant Program (HSGP)

 Nonprofit Security Grant Program (NSGP)

-The NSGP provides funding for target-hardening activities to protect nonprofit (501 c3) organizations at high risk of a terrorist attack.
+The NSGP provides funding for physical and cybersecurity enhancements and other security-related activities to nonprofit (501 c3) organizations that are at high risk of a terrorist or other extremist attack.

 NSGP funding is awarded under two funding sources: NSGP-Urban Area (UA), for eligible organizations located within UASI areas (the New York City area) and NSGP-State (S), for eligible organizations located outside designated UASI areas.